Siege of Vijayanagara: Fall of Firuz Shah

 Following these events, Firuz passed away within two weeks on 28 September 1422.
 Ahmad demonstrated great consideration for his nephew Hassan, with whom rumors suggested he had been negotiating even during the conflict.
 Despite advice from Ahmad's ministers, particularly Gesu daraz, urging the new Sultan to either confine the young prince strictly in prison or have him executed, Ahmad took a different approach.
 He appointed Hassan to a senior command in the army and granted him his father's palace at Firuzabad along with a generous estate.
 Additionally, he permitted Hassan to enjoy activities such as hunting and leisure in the vicinity, provided he sought permission before leaving.
 Hassan opted for these privileges over the challenging task of restoring the Sultanate's fallen fortunes, which demanded a focus on matters of war.
 During his uncle's reign, Hassan contentedly spent his time in quiet pursuits, accompanied by his wives, scholars, and horses.
 After his succession to the throne, Ahmad Shah moved the Bahmani capital from Gulbarga to Bidar, making Firuz the last ruler of the Bahmanis of Bidar.

-Struggles at Vijayanagar
+Struggles at Vijayanagara

-This internal conflict within the Bahmani Sultanate may have appeared to present Vijayanagar with an opportune moment to dismantle the Sultanate entirely.
-However, the Vijayanagar Empire was not in a position to capitalize on it.
-In the same year, 1422, the Palace of Vijayanagar was also embroiled in internal turmoil.
-It is possible that Deva Raya II's return from his campaigns north of the Krishna was prompted by awareness of the impending power struggle in Vijayanagar, thereby inadvertently aiding the Bahmanis.
-Additionally, Ahmad's cautious bid to seize the throne from his brother may have been influenced by the unfolding events in Vijayanagar, presenting him with an opportune moment.
+This internal conflict within the Bahmani Sultanate may have appeared to present Vijayanagara with an opportune moment to dismantle the Sultanate entirely.
+However, the Vijayanagara Empire was not in a position to capitalize on it.
+In the same year, 1422, the Palace of Vijayanagara was also embroiled in internal turmoil.
+It is possible that Deva Raya II's return from his campaigns north of the Krishna was prompted by awareness of the impending power struggle in Vijayanagara, thereby inadvertently aiding the Bahmanis.
+Additionally, Ahmad's cautious bid to seize the throne from his brother may have been influenced by the unfolding events in Vijayanagara, presenting him with an opportune moment.
 Alternatively, this convergence of events may simply have been one of the unpredictable twists of history.